CenterDevice/ceres/docs/ceres.1.md

 ### consul list [*options*]

   *consul list* shows all currently active nodes and their services.
 Nodes can be filtered by service names and service tags.
-The output can be controlled to allow for human readable format as well as plain or JSON format for post-processing.
+The output can be controlled to allow for human readable and plain format as well as plain or JSON format for post-processing.

   -o, --output *output*
   : Selects output format.
 The default is *human* and the possible values are: